dustlang/rust/src/doc/dustc/src/command-line-arguments.md

   filename is `CRATE_NAME.ll`.
 - `metadata` — Generates a file containing metadata about the crate.
 The default output filename is `CRATE_NAME.rmeta`.
-- `mir` — Generates a file containing rustc's mid-level intermediate representation.
+- `mir` — Generates a file containing dustc's mid-level intermediate representation.
 The default output filename is `CRATE_NAME.mir`.
 - `obj` — Generates a native object file.
 The default output filename is `CRATE_NAME.o`.